 Top 5 Reporting and Exporting Tools for Trello

 Trello has grown steadily and gained a global following since its release.
 By 2017, it registered over 25 million users.
 With such a large base, it’s almost impossible to meet the needs and requirements of each subscriber.
-Although it’s simple to use, it has mainly concentrated on enhancing its core functionalities.
+Although it’s simple to use, it mainly focuses on enhancing its core functionalities.
 However, new add-ons and integrations have been developed to enhance its capabilities and improve its less prioritized features.
-One of the most pressing issues is the need to have well-developed and easy-to-use reporting and exporting tools.
-Below are some 5 platforms that address the functions that aren’t present in Trello.
+One of the most pressing issues is the need for well-developed and easy-to-use reporting and exporting tools.
+Below are 5 platforms that address the functions that aren’t in Trello.

 1. Bridge24 (strongly recommended)

-Bridge24 is a tool that comes with powerful exporting and reporting features for Trello.
+Bridge24 is a tool with powerful exporting and reporting features for Trello.
 A one-click dynamic connection merges the two apps instantly, allowing changes on one app to reflect on the other in real-time.
 This tool offers powerful reports critical for managing projects and various business tasks.
-Users can select pre-defined reports with ease, and present them in a top-quality printable format.
-It has a 2-level grouping that has extra columns including custom fields.
-For important reports, users can effortlessly create interactive charts to back different chart types.
+Users can easily select pre-defined reports and present them in a top-quality printable format.
+It has a 2-level grouping that has extra columns, including custom fields.
+Users can effortlessly create interactive charts for essential reports to back different chart types.
 This tool’s functionalities range from advanced filters, quick addition of cards, attachments, and comments, drill down, sorting, and export to PDF.
 It also enables chart stacking for 2 variables, and you can export cards that contain comments and custom fields to spreadsheet and CSV formats.
 It’s also possible to export card history from a particular period.
-The tool also comes with a user-friendly grid, calendar, and board visuals.
+The tool also has a user-friendly grid, calendar, and board visuals.

 3. Planyway Team Planner

 Corrello offers a highly visual interface for agile users.
-Although Trello is popular among Kanban and Scrum teams, it doesn’t provide the charts and analysis capabilities that are required.
+Although Trello is popular among Kanban and Scrum teams, it doesn’t provide the required charts and analysis capabilities.
 Agile teams turn to Corello instead of acquiring an extra project management tool.
 This platform offers burndown charts, cycle times, and cumulative flow diagrams.
 It’s affordable, and the pricing is $5 per user monthly or $48 per user annually.
 You can also take advantage of the two-week trial.

-Ollert is a tool that helps reveals extra data that is usually accessible.
+Ollert is a tool that helps reveal extra data that is usually accessible.
 This integration enables users to see the numbers and statistics on a card.
-For instance, users can view the average cards per member, the average members per card, the lists that contain the most cards, and the list which has the least completed cards.
-One can also learn how boards are progressing with charts like work in progress, card count per label, and cumulative flow diagram chart.
+For instance, users can view the average number of cards per member, the average number of members per card, the lists containing the most cards, and the list with the most miniature completed cards.
+One can also learn how boards progress with charts like work in progress, card count per label, and cumulative flow diagram charts.
 Ollert is currently free.
-To use it, just connect to Trello and pick a board to view the numbers behind it.
+To use it, connect to Trello and pick a board to view the numbers behind it.

 Trello is a very flexible platform that allows you to integrate multiple extensions and Power-Ups to make it more complete.
-When combined with these additions, it can be effectively used in a wide range of situations, from simple work organization to highly complex project planning.
-It can be enhanced by various browser add-ons and online apps.
-For example, Plus for Trello is another helpful Chrome extension tool that can be used to complement Trello.
-It can create charts, track time, provide reports, export reports to Excel, CSV, or clipboards.
-More useful tools are still emerging, which is beneficial to both Trello and its user base.
+Combined with these additions, it can be effectively used in various situations, from simple work organization to highly complex project planning.
+Various browser add-ons and online apps can enhance it.
+For example, Plus for Trello is another helpful Chrome extension tool that can complement Trello.
+It can create charts, track time, provide reports, and export reports to Excel, CSV, or clipboards.
+More useful tools are still emerging, benefiting Trello and its user base.